Welcome to Nic's Fix!

 If your issue is software only, you have the option of getting your HomePod restored and operational again with no other repairs / modifications, with a warranty for $50.

 If your issue is caused by hardware that needs to be repaired / replaced, and / or you also want maintenance done to your HomePod to prevent common issues, this runs $80 flat.
-Includes replacing diode that causes no power, and dc filters for death farts / bass issues!
+Includes replacing diode that causes no power, dc filters for death farts / bass issues, and foam subwoofer with rubber.

 Unfortunately there is usually no way to tell whether yours is hardware or software only without connecting to your pod via USB first.
 If you send your pod in for this repair, I'll check and let you decide whether you want to pursue hardware repairs or not first, unless you already wanted hardware maintenance.